The City Skyline and its Colonial Cradle

 The two most striking faces of Panama City are found on opposite sides of its bay, which unites the forest of skyscrapers and the capital's colonial cradle called Casco Viejo.

-Declared a World Cultural Heritage Site by UNESCO in 1997, Casco Viejo, or Old Town, will once again serve as the epicenter of IFF Panama.
+Declared a World Cultural Heritage Site by UNESCO in 1997, Casco Viejo, or Old Town, serves as the epicenter of IFF Panama.
 Here, theaters, restaurants, hotels, bars and terraces converge with cobblestone streets, colonial plazas and ruins to provide a unique, and quite cinematic, atmosphere.

 Moreover, the film festivities extend to the city's downtown area, where the modern buildings are home to stunning shopping malls, casinos and countless daytime and nighttime spots that appeal to tourists, locals and cinema fans alike.

 No visit is complete if it does not include the Panama Canal.

 The country's privileged geographical location was key to the construction of the interoceanic channel, a masterpiece of engineering that has operated continuously since its inauguration in 1914 and has since been named one of the 7 Wonders of the Modern World.
 In 2016 an expansion process was completed which added a third transit lane and the construction of three sets of locks that allows to double its capacity and the transit of boats Neopanamax.

 At the Miraflores Locks site, the Canal offers a Museum showing the history of its construction, as well as a simulation room, a video room, a miniature model of the Canal and historical pieces of machinery that were used during its construction.
 A restaurant on the roof terrace rounds out the tour.